kemokemo/furit/README.md

 ```

 You can also specify the `-f` flag if you want to run the process of deletion automatically without confirmation.
 In that case, the list of files to be deleted will still be printed.

+## Supported

+### Text format

+Currently, only `Markdown` format is supported as text to find links to images.

+### Image format

+The following image extensions are supported.
+They are not case insensitive.

+- png
+- jpg, jpeg
+- bmp
+- gif
+- tif, tiff
+- emf

 ## License

 [MIT](https://github.com/kemokemo/furit/blob/master/LICENSE)